 There's still room for fun at CAP!
 Finish each day with a chance to participate in planned activities and hang out with friends.

-Situated just across the bay from the magnificent city of San Francisco, Cal Berkeley is one of the nation's premier public research universities.
-Once you’ve finished your coursework for the day, our dedicated residential staff helps you make the most of your time on campus.
-With the help of your RAs and friends you can plan on pickup ultimate Frisbee games on the quad, coffee/ice cream runs, karaoke nights, and movie nights, to name some past favorites.
+Situated just across the bay from the magnificent city of San Francisco, UC Berkeley is one of the nation's premier public research universities.
+Once you have finished your coursework for the day, our dedicated residential staff helps you make the most of your time on campus.
+With the help of your RAs and friends, you can plan on pickup ultimate Frisbee games on the quad, coffee/ice cream runs, karaoke nights and movie nights, to name some past favorites.

-All UC Berkeley residence halls are locked 24 hours a day and only students living in that hall have key access.
-During evening hours a Security Monitor staffs the lobby entry.
+All UC Berkeley residence halls are locked twenty-four hours a day and only students living in that hall have key access.
+During evening hours, a Security Monitor staffs the lobby entry.
 All residents are required to swipe their ID cards to enter the building and use keyed entry for their bedroom.

 SAT PREP WITH THE PRINCETON REVIEW

-Each day Summerfuel CAP Berkeley students will start with SAT preparation classes by the Princeton Review.
-18 hours of instruction will provide comprehensive SAT preparation (math, verbal and writing).
-3 full diagnostic SATs will also be administered and scored to provide students with performance feedback on live tests.
-All CAP students will have a Princeton Review account to view their results and continue practicing for the fall SAT.
+Each day Summerfuel CAP Columbia students will start with SAT preparation classes by the Princeton Review.
+Eighteen hours of instruction will provide comprehensive SAT preparation (math, verbal and writing).
+Course work will focus on the existing SAT or the new SAT depending on each student's testing plans.
+Three full diagnostic SATs will be administered and scored to provide students with performance feedback on live tests.
+All CAP students will have an online Princeton Review account to view their results and continue practicing for the fall SAT.